MPI Washington State Chapter is a CMP Preferred Provider. Read below to find out how to track your CE clock hours.

 I’m a Chapter member.
 How does this benefit me?

 When you see this logo as part of the promotion of a Chapter program, you’ll know that the program has been approved by EIC for you to earn clock hours when you attend.
 These clock hours can be used to meet the CMP application or CMP recertification requirements.
-And, once enrolled, the MPI D/FW Chapter will report these earned clock hours when you register and attend an approved program.
+And, once enrolled, the MPIWSC will report these earned clock hours when you register and attend an approved program.